Tarik Muharemović: Sassuolo

 In August 2024, Muharemović was sent on a season-long loan to Sassuolo.
-He made his official debut for the squad on 21 September against Cosenza.
+He made his official debut for the side on 21 September against Cosenza.
 On 24 September, he scored his first goal for the outfit in a Coppa Italia game against Lecce.
 Three months later, he scored his first league goal in a triumph over Salernitana.

 In April 2025, Sassuolo signed him on a multi-year deal.

-Muharemović was an important piece in Sassuolo's capture of the Serie B title, his first trophy with the club, which was secured on 4 May and earned them promotion to the Serie A just one season after being relegated.
+Muharemović was an important piece in Sassuolo's conquest of the Serie B title, his first trophy with the club, which was secured on 4 May and earned them promotion to the Serie A just one season after being relegated.

-In October, he extended his contract with the side until June 2031.
+In October, he extended his contract with the squad until June 2031.

+Leeds United

+In July 2026, Muharemović signed a five-year deal with English outfit Leeds United.
+He made his competitive debut for the team against Nottingham Forest on 22 August.
+On 9 September, he scored his first goal for Leeds United in an EFL Cup match against Chelsea.

 International career

 Muharemović represented Bosnia and Herzegovina at various youth levels.
 He also served as a captain of the under-21 team under coach Vinko Marinović.

 In May 2024, he received his first senior call up, for friendly games against England and Italy.
 He debuted against the former on 3 June.

-On 10 June 2025, in a friendly match against Slovenia, Muharemović scored his first senior international goal.
+On 10 June 2025, in a friendly match against Slovenia, he scored his first senior international goal.

+In June 2026, Muharemović was named in Bosnia and Herzegovina's squad for the 2026 FIFA World Cup.
+He made his tournament debut in the opening group tie against Canada on 12 June.
+In Bosnia and Herzegovina's round of 32 defeat against the United States, Muharemović was fouled by Folarin Balogun who received a red card; Balogun's one-match ban was later suspended following an appeal by the U.S. Soccer Federation and a call by U.S. president Donald Trump to FIFA president Gianni Infantino.

 Personal life

+Muharemović is a practising Muslim; together with international teammates Amar Dedić, Ermedin Demirović and Dženis Burnić he visited a mosque in Sarajevo during the national team's concentration.

-Muharemović's younger brother Kenan is also a professional footballer.
+His younger brother Kenan is also a professional footballer.